niftynei/HSFacesAndroid/README.md

 # HSFaces, the Android Port

 This is a port of [HSFaces](https://github.com/adamfraser/HSFaces) project.
-It's a memory game and Hacker School directory for former and current students.
+It's a memory game and Hacker School directory. for former and current students.

 ## Game Play